-Four years ago, the California Men’s Colony (CMC) and Cuesta Community College teamed up to offer incarcerated students an opportunity to learn valuable skills that are transferable from the institution to the community.
+Four years ago, CMC and Cuesta Community College teamed up to offer incarcerated students an opportunity to learn valuable skills that can help them post-incarceration.

-Once the basics are covered, students learn how to cook meals using a variety of methods including smoking, deep-frying, braising, roasting and other commonly used culinary techniques.
+Once the basics are covered, students learn how to cook meals using a variety of methods.
+These include smoking, deep-frying, braising, roasting and other commonly used culinary techniques.

-He said the rehabilitative programs and educational opportunities offered today by the CDCR give people a real chance to succeed when they reenter society.
+He said the rehabilitative programs and educational opportunities offered today by CDCR give people a real chance to succeed after parole.